Hello! This is Consultant K.

 ●Case Study: Denso Corporation

 At Denso Corporation, we worked on creating even clearer manuals to ensure that a wide range of users can immediately use the regional information distribution system we provide.
-In particular, we aimed for a "manual that is easy for the elderly to understand" and revised the content to make it more visually accessible.
+In particular, aiming for a "user-friendly manual for the elderly," we revised the content to make it more visually accessible.
 As a result of adopting a simple design and concrete expressions, we were able to reduce inquiries regarding basic operations.

 Denso Corporation Case Study